-MEMBER DESCRIPTION ROLE Chair Full-time JCPH faculty member Leads, monitors, coordinates, and assesses the student's dissertation from start to finish.
-Responsible for ensuring that the student's dissertation meets all JCPH requirements, including those pertaining to content coverage, methodology, research ethics, form, and style.
-Serves as an arbitrator to resolve any conflicts within the dissertation committee concerning the student's progress in formulating and completing the dissertation.
+MEMBER DESCRIPTION ROLE Chair Full-time JCPH faculty member Leads, monitors, coordinates, and assesses the student's Dissertation from start to finish.
+Ideally, a chair should have regular contact with the student during all phases of the Dissertation, with 1-2 meetings a month recommended.
+Responsible for ensuring that the student's Dissertation meets all JCPH requirements, including those pertaining to content coverage, methodology, research ethics, form, and style.
+Serves as an arbitrator to resolve any conflicts within the Dissertation committee concerning the student's progress in formulating and completing the Dissertation.
 Engages, as appropriate, other potential committee members.
-Committee Members (2- 4) At least one must be full-time JCPH faculty Members may be other full-time or part-time/adjunct faculty at TJU One member may be from an outside, accredited institution.
-If an external Committee member is identified, a copy of his or her CV must be forwarded to the Program Director for approval Guides the student as a content expert, a methodology expert, or a combination of both areas of expertise.
-Supports the dissertation committee chair through their respective expertise and any special knowledge that they may be able to contribute to the student's dissertation.
-Coordinates with the chair before beginning to work with the student.
+Committee Members (2- 4) At least one must be full-time JCPH faculty Members may be other full-time or part-time/adjunct faculty at TJU Guides the student as a content expert, a methodology expert, or a combination of both areas of expertise.
+Supports the Dissertation committee chair through their respective expertise and any special outs an e iden mus e member may be from an side, accredited institution.
+If external Committee member is ntified, a copy of their CV st be forwarded to the Program knowledge that they may be able to contribute to the student's Dissertation.Coordinates with the chair before beginning to work with the student.
+Dire ector for approval

-Once the chair and other members of the dissertation committee have been identified and approved by the Program Director with the Dissertation Committee Approval form, any subsequent change in the composition of the dissertation committee will require resubmission of the Dissertation Committee Approval form.
+Once the chair and other members of the Dissertation committee have been identified and approved by the Program Director with the Dissertation Committee Approval form, any subsequent change in the composition of the Dissertation committee will require resubmission of the Dissertation Committee Approval form.